 - Download our Shanghai Schools Guide

 Expats tend to avoid the often inconsistent public healthcare in Shanghai and rather opt for the city's private hospitals and clinics.
-Fortunately, there are many of these and they often subscribe to high standards of care.
+Fortunately, there are many of these and they provide high standards of care.

 Doctors in private hospitals often speak English and many are expats themselves.
 There are also medical clinics that combine both Western and Eastern practices.

-Although it's certainly recommended expats utilise private medical services, most of the local population uses public services and still have an incredibly high life expectancy.
+Although we recommend that expats utilise private medical services where possible, most of the local population uses public services and still have an incredibly high life expectancy.

 Hospitals in Shanghai

 Address: Building 1 East, 888 Tianlin Road, Minhang

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Shanghai.
 Please contact us if you'd like to contribute.

 Expat Health Insurance